Which of the following best describes the difference between aver... | Study Prep in Pearson+

 C

-Average velocity is the total displacement divided by the total time taken, while instantaneous velocity is the velocity of an object at a specific moment in time.
+Average velocity is the total distance traveled divided by total time, while average speed is the total displacement divided by total time.

 D